x1angli/research-everything/Setting_up_Anaconda_by_TUNA.md

     1. In the Target field, remove `%USERPROFILE%`

-    1. In the field of "Start in", type the same directory of `c:\yourworkbench\` as abovementioned.
+    1. In the field of "Start in", type the same directory of `c:\your\workbench\` as abovementioned.

 ## Running the notebook server